hxhxhx88/hxhxhx88.github.io/content/posts/swin-unetr.md

 (From now on we will ignore the batch dimension.)

-Take the [BraTs21](https://www.synapse.org/#!Synapse:syn27046444/wiki/616992) challange as an exmaple.
+Take the [BraTs21](https://www.synapse.org/#!Synapse:syn27046444/wiki/616992) challenge as an example.
 Each sample consists of four 3D images coming from different [mpMRI sequences](https://en.wikipedia.org/wiki/MRI_sequence) of the same region of interest(RoI):
 - T1
 - T1ce
 - T2